• Home

 • Invest in good graphics, front indents, on-screen, name bars and end screens.

-If this area isn’t in your skill set then make use of a good freelancer – it will be worth it!
+If this area isn’t in your skill set, then make use of a good freelancer – it will be worth it!
 Your films will look much better in the long run and it’s an investment in your company.

 Listen to the music and play the visuals against it.
 Loop sections of music if needed and create a quality sound bed.
-I prefer to use music with no singing and I always make sure that the music track ends at the same time the film does – a music fade out is a cop out!
+I prefer to use music with no singing, and I always make sure that the music track ends at the same time the film does – a music fade out is a cop out!

-Once you are happy with your edit upload it to a private channel on YouTube or Vimeo so that your client can review and approve it.
+Once you are happy with your edit, upload it to a private channel on YouTube or Vimeo so that your client can review and approve it.

 Now, you’re more than likely to be asked to make some changes at this stage.
 Take them on-board and work with them, the best editors are ones that can take constructive feedback and work with it!

-More often than not a second pair of eyes will offer an idea that only makes YOUR edit better, so embrace the feedback.
+More often than not, a second pair of eyes will offer an idea that only makes YOUR edit better, so embrace the feedback.

-From a business point of view however you need to agree how many sets of changes are included in the price right from the outset.
-At Digifish we normally include one set of changes within the agreed budget and make it clear that any further changes will be chargeable.
-When I first started 10 years ago I got into situations where I was working on version 10 of an edit and I wasn’t getting paid for it…so cover yourself!
+From a business point of view however, you need to agree how many sets of changes are included in the price right from the outset.
+At Digifish, we normally include one set of changes within the agreed budget and make it clear that any further changes will be chargeable.
+When I first started 10 years ago, I got into situations where I was working on version 10 of an edit and I wasn’t getting paid for it…so cover yourself!

 To finish up, be a perfectionist!
 I treat each and every film with the same amount of care, love and attention.
 After all, every edit and film that you make is your shop window, so make it beautiful and appealing – something that you are proud of.

-Paul Banks, Video Producer
+Paul Banks, Video Producer with Digifish

-Thanks Paul, great tips.
+Thanks, Paul, great tips.
 I’d like to put more emphasis on your point about making it clear with the client UP FRONT how many changes will be done within the proposed budget.
 Honestly, I had to learn that one the hard way more than once.
 Yeah, I can be slow! 🙂

-Another important tip here is to work closely with the client to make sure they truly understand and can visualize your script, storyboards, or however you present you ideas.
+Another important tip here is to work closely with the client to make sure they truly understand and can visualize your script, storyboards, or however you present your ideas.
 Storyboards present WAY better to most clients than scripts with text only, no matter how well you describe the planned visuals.

 Most people who have never been involved with video production have an impossible time truly understanding a text script.
 So if they do not understand, and then do not like the way your video turns out, chances are good it is because you did not communicate carefully enough with them during the beginning stages.
 In my experience, some clients need lots of hand holding.
 Others are more easy going and simpler to please.